 Article L441-1 of the French Commercial Code states that " any person engaged in production, distribution or service activities who draws up general terms and conditions of sale is required to communicate them to any buyer who requests them for a professional activity ".

 The article specifies that " this communication shall be made by any means constituting a durable medium ".
-The GCS must therefore be communicated in writing, on order forms and quotations for example, or on the company's website.
+The GCS must be communicated in writing, on order forms and quotations for example, or on the company's website.

 They must be legible and comprehensible, and the buyer must have read them before the sale, otherwise they will not be enforceable in the event of a dispute.
 It is therefore inadvisable to simply include them on an invoice, as there is no way of proving that the customer was aware of them prior to purchase.

 There are several ways of ensuring that the customer has read and understood our terms and conditions of sale before signing a quotation or order form, or placing an order on our website.
-Firstly, you can include them on the back of order forms or quotations, by placing a reference just above the space reserved for the customer's signature, such as the following statement: "the customer declares that he/she has read and accepted the general sales conditions on the front of this document".
+First of all, you can include them on the back of order forms or quotations, by placing a reference just above the space reserved for the customer's signature, such as the following statement: "the customer declares that he/she has read and accepted the general sales conditions on the front of this document".

-To achieve this, the general terms and conditions of sale must be displayed in a dedicated window, opening during the order process.
-It is possible to require the customer to scroll down the entire page before the "Accept" or "Validate" box, or the "I have read and understood the terms and conditions" box becomes clickable.
+In the case of purchases made on an Internet site, the general terms and conditions of sale between professionals cannot simply appear on a page that the customer is free to consult or not.
+They must be read and accepted before the customer validates the order.
+To this end, the general terms and conditions of sale must be displayed in a dedicated window that opens during the order process.
+It is possible to require the customer to scroll down the entire page before the "Accept" or "Validate" box, or the "I have read and understood the terms and conditions " box becomes clickable.

 General terms and conditions of sale between professionals: mandatory information